abpframework/abp/docs/en/Community-Articles/2023-07-09-Cascading-Option-Loading-With-Extensions/README.md

 </abp-modal>
 ```

-Up to the present we constructed our module's default form properties.
+Up to now, we have constructed our module's default form properties.

-- As you can see there is no book names we'll add it via contributors
+- As you can see, there are no book names we'll add them via contributors

 ![Rent Form Without Contribution](./assets/img/rent-form-without-contribution.png)